Fighter Jet Deal At Centre Of Macrons Serbia Trip - UrduPoint

 Serbia has been a candidate to join the European Union since 2012, but its prospects are seen as bleak without a normalisation of relations with Kosovo.

-Belgrade has refused to acknowledge the declaration of independence by majority-Albanian Kosovo in 2008, following a bloody war between Serbian forces and ethnic Albanian insurgents in the late 1990s.
+Belgrade has refused to accept the declaration of independence by majority-Albanian Kosovo in 2008.

-In a letter published by the Serbian press on Thursday morning, Macron said Serbia "fully belongs" in the EU, while acknowledging many in the country had grown frustrated with the pace of the accession process.

-"Today, I come to Serbia again with a simple message: The European Union and its member states need a strong and democratic Serbia within their ranks," wrote Macron.

 Recent Stories